Ramipril is a medicine widely used to treat high blood pressure (hypertension) and heart failure. It's also prescribed after a heart attack.

 Ramipril helps prevent future strokes, heart attacks and kidney problems.
 It also improves your survival if you're taking it for heart failure or after a heart attack.

 This medicine is available on prescription.
 It comes as tablets, capsules and as a liquid that you swallow for people who find it difficult to swallow tablets.

-- Ramipril is also available combined with another blood pressure medicine called felodipine.
-This combined medicine is called by the brand name Tritace.
+Ramipril is also available combined with another blood pressure medicine called felodipine.
+This combined medicine is called by the brand name Triapin.

-- have had an allergic reaction to ramipril or any other medicine in the past
+- have ever had an allergic reaction to ramipril or any other medicine

 - are trying to get pregnant, are already pregnant or you're breastfeeding